SumoLogic/sumologic-documentation/docs/integrations/google/compute-engine.md

 For metrics collection in Sumo Logic, use the [GCP Metric source](/docs/send-data/hosted-collectors/google-source/gcp-metrics-source).

 1. Setup the [Google Service Account](/docs/send-data/hosted-collectors/google-source/gcp-metrics-source/#google-service-account).
-1. [Setup a GCP Metric source](/docs/send-data/hosted-collectors/google-source/gcp-metrics-source/#set-up-a-gcp-metrics-source) in Sumo Logic.
-While setting up the source select **Compute Engine** as the service from dropdown to get the Google Cloud Compute Engine metrics.
+1. [Set up a GCP Metric source](/docs/send-data/hosted-collectors/google-source/gcp-metrics-source/#set-up-a-gcp-metrics-source) in Sumo Logic.
+While setting up the source, select **Compute Engine** as the service from the dropdown to get the Google Cloud Compute Engine metrics.

 ## Installing the Google Compute Engine app